Even in the current high-demand property market, the average house sale takes more than 6 months to complete.

 - Finish any outstanding DIY jobs and ensure any tired paintwork is refreshed

-- Declutter your home to show off the space available and help prospective buyers envisage themselves living there
+- Declutter your home to show off the space available and help prospective buyers envisage themselves living there.
+If cleaning isn’t your cup of tea, bring in professionals offering end of tenancy cleaning.

 - Ensure the front of your property is looking clean and tidy in order to maximise your property’s curb appeal.